Rough-toothed Dolphin Female Skull Replica

 $393.00

-Rough-toothed dolphin female skull replica measures 20.0 x 7.5 x 6.5 inches.
-The Steno bredanensis skull is a museum-quality polyurethane resin cast.
+Rough-toothed dolphin female skull replica is 20.0 x 7.5 x 6.5 in.
+The Steno bredanensis skull is a museum-quality polyurethane resin cast of a CAS specimen.

 - Description